toyota-m2k/bind-it/README.md

 ||Float|Slider|valueFrom|OneWay|
 ||Float|Slider|valueTo|OneWay|

+`ProgressBarBinding` binds a integer source to a value of the ProgressBar in OneWay mode.
-These classes bind a numeric source to a value of the view.
+`SeekBarBinding` binds a integer source to a value of the SeekBar in TwoWay mode.
+`SliderBinding` is similar to `SeekBarBinding` and it binds a float source to the Slider (which comes from Material Components).
-And optionally, they can bind min/max parameters to range of the value.
+And optionally, they can bind min/max parameters to the range property of the view.

 ### Radio / Toggle Button Binding Classes